jhaslowh/JC2-SES/README.md

 **Commands for Everyone**
 /vehicle [num] : spawn the vehicle with specified number
 /vehicleColor [r] [g] [b] : set the color or your vehicle, values are [0-255]
+/mass [num] : set the vehicle mass to the specified value
 /weapon [num] : Give yourself the gun with index [0-26]
 /heaven : go to top of map
 /pos : get your current position